 Tax + shipping added later.Checkout

 I grew up in the nail industry just like so many Vietnamese Americans here in the United States.
 It was part of our culture and everyday lives growing up.
 If you didn’t have a family member who owned a nail salon or was a manicurist, you 100% knew someone close to you who did.
 Like so many second generation Vietnamese kids, the known stereotypes like cleanliness, controversy and racism (anti-blackness), being generated from within the nail industry scared me away.
 We were immigrants and refugees ourselves, and I just couldn't wrap my head around this.
 After many failed attempts to distance myself from this profession, it eventually came around full circle when I was pregnant with my youngest child.
-Today I find myself the owner of nail salons with locations in 5 states.
-I knew upon opening my first nail salon that I would run and operate my business differently, that I would change what I ran away from and to create a safe space for diversity.
+Today I find myself the owner of 16 nail salons locations nationwide.
+I knew upon opening my first nail salon that I would run and operate my business differently, that I would change what I ran away from and create a safe space for all.
 My goal wasn’t to only do this inside of Base Coat salons, but to help transform the entire nail industry.
 Today, I couldn’t imagine doing anything else.
 I know this is what I was truly meant to do, but at the end of the day who do I owe this privilege to?
 Who are the people that paved the way for me and so many others in the billion dollar nail industry that we have come to know in America today?

 First and foremost the rights and privileges Asian Americans have today are a direct result of the Immigration and Naturalization Act of 1965 which was enacted during the Civil Rights Movement.
 In fighting for their own rights, Black activists led the movement and opened up opportunities not just for themselves, but for us as well.
 Black men and women were beaten, jailed, and killed fighting for us.
 This Federal law made it possible for many Vietnamese immigrants like my parents to rebuild their lives here in America after the Vietnam War.

 In the mid-70’s, actress and philanthropist Tippi Hedren introduced the art of the modern manicures to 20 Vietnamese refugee women after the Fall of Saigon.
 Prior to 1975 the nail salons as we know it today, did not exist.
 Hedren flew in her personal manicurist Dusty Coots Butera to Hope Village, a Vietnamese refugee camp in Northern California to teach women there how to polish nails so they had a vocational skill to support their children and families.
 This was also the very first known manicurist only licenses, before this time a license for both hair and nails was required.
 Hedren then helped these students find jobs in salons across Southern California, unknowingly sparking a cultural phenomenon and a multibillion dollar industry that supports their communities to this day BUT there is an equally important unknown part of this story that shaped what we have come to know as American nail salons.
-A story of a seemingly unlikely, but beautiful friendship between Olivett Robinson, a Black American woman, and Charlie Hieu Vo, a Vietnamese refugee woman, two cultures forever bonded that all started when these two women crossed paths in 1983.
+A story of a seemingly unlikely, but beautiful friendship between Olivett Robinson, a Black American woman, and Charlie Hieu Vo, a Vietnamese Refugee woman, two cultures forever bonded that all started when these two women crossed paths in 1983.

 After Charlie escaped from Vietnam, she sought refuge here in America with her husband and two young babies.
 When they eventually landed in Van Nuys, LA, she enrolled in vocational training at a nail school.
 After graduating, she immediately began working as a manicurist at her aunt's salon.
 It was here on her first job that she would meet her future business partner, Olivett Robinson, a hairstylist at another salon, who was a frequent nail client of the salon at which Charlie worked.
 After forming a friendship, they decided to go into business together and opened MANTRAP, the very first chain of nail salons in South Los Angeles.
 MANTRAP's success would go on to eventually change the trajectory of Vietnamese nail salons in the years to come, collectively helping both their communities by providing a desired service to Black women, at a time where Black women were ignored entirely in the nail salon industry but also providing immediate employment opportunities for Vietnamese refugee women to take care of themselves and their families financially in a new country.
 The Vietnamese priced their services so professional and working class women could afford this once luxury service and it was Black women who brought their influence that truly shaped the diverse nail culture and drove the growth of mom and pop nail salons across the country, creating the billion dollar industry we know today.